DiabetesWith good pre-travel health preparation, most people with diabetes travel without experiencing health problems

-Travel vaccine recommendations are the same as for those without diabetes per se; additional considerations may be needed if other medical conditions exist.
+Travel vaccine recommendations are the same as for those without diabetes; additional considerations may be needed if other medical conditions exist.

-Advice in regards to the carriage, storage and/or adjustment of insulin may be necessary.
+Advice regarding the carriage, storage and/or adjustment of insulin may be necessary.

 Travellers with diabetes should have comprehensive travel insurance and consider carrying identification to inform others about their condition.

 Diabetes is a very common medical condition.
-In 2014, the World Health Organization (WHO) estimates that worldwide 422 million adults were living with diabetes in 2014, compared to 108 million in 1980 .
-Diabetes is one of the most common pre-existing long-term condition affecting travellers .
+The World Health Organization (WHO) estimates that worldwide 422 million adults were living with diabetes in 2014, compared to 108 million in 1980 .
+Diabetes is one of the most common pre-existing long-term conditions affecting travellers .

-Diabetes occurs either when the pancreas does not produce enough insulin or when the body cannot effectively use the insulin it produces.
-Insulin is a hormone that regulates blood sugar, in response to raised blood sugar levels.
-There are two main types of diabetes, type 1 and type 2.
-Type 1 diabetes is characterized by deficient insulin production and requires daily administration of insulin .
-Type 2 diabetes is far more common and results from the body’s ineffective use of insulin .
-Type 2 diabetes is treated with a healthy diet, increased physical activity; also, medication and/or insulin are often required.
-All travellers with type 1 diabetes and some with type 2, will need to regularly monitor their blood glucose levels during travel.
+Diabetes is a serious condition in which the pancreas fails to produce the right amount of insulin, a hormone that regulates blood sugar, in response to raised blood sugar levels.
+There are two main types of diabetes: type 1, characterised by deficient insulin production and type 2, resulting from the body’s ineffective use of insulin .
+All travellers with type 1 diabetes, and some with type 2, will need to regularly monitor their blood glucose levels during travel.
 Hypoglycaemia (low blood glucose levels) is a risk for those treated with insulin or certain tablets to control diabetes and requires prompt management to avoid serious illness.

-Comprehensive travel insurance, covering repatriation and planned activities is recommended for all travellers.
-Those with diabetes should declare their full medical history and ensure that planned activities are covered.
-An EHIC card should also be obtained if travelling to countries within the European Economic area and Switzerland.
+Comprehensive travel insurance, covering repatriation and planned activities is recommended for all travellers; additionally those with diabetes should declare their full medical history.
+An EHIC card should also be obtained if travelling to countries within the European Economic Area and Switzerland.

-Those using an insulin pump may also want to check with the manufacturer of the equipment if the device can go through the screening equipment at airports.
+Those using CGM or an insulin pump may also want to check with the manufacturer of the equipment if the device can go through the screening equipment at airports.
 For further information see Civil Aviation guide.

 Travellers on insulin should remember to monitor their blood glucose more frequently and be prepared to adjust their medication as needed.
-See also ‘pre-travel preparation’ section regarding carrying extra supplies of snacks, monitoring equipment and medication in case of delays.
+Carry extra supplies of snacks, monitoring equipment and medication in case of delays.

 Food and water-borne risks

 Travellers’ diarrhoea (TD) is the most common health problem of travellers to low-income regions of the world .
 TD can affect travellers to any destination.
 Although care with food and water hygiene is sensible, it does not provide reliable protection .
 Travellers with diabetes should be prepared to manage the symptoms of TD and know when to seek medical advice.
 If a traveller with diabetes becomes unwell, blood glucose should be monitored more frequently as illness and dehydration can affect blood glucose control.
 While some diabetes medication should be continued, doses may need to be altered and some stopped altogether.

 Some studies among local populations in areas where malaria is endemic have found an increased risk of malaria in people with diabetes .
 However, diabetic travellers from non-endemic countries such as the UK, who are taking antimalarial medication, are not thought to be at higher risk of malaria than non-diabetic travellers.

 As for all travellers, those with diabetes should be up to date with routine immunisations according to the UK schedule.
 Influenza and pneumococcal vaccinations are recommended for those with chronic medical conditions, including diabetes .
-Travel vaccine recommendations are not different for those with diabetes per se, though there may be additional considerations due to other illnesses or medication.
+The recommendations for travel vaccines are no different for those with diabetes, although there may be additional considerations due to other illnesses or medication.
 For example, when a traveller has steroid-induced diabetes due to high doses of prednisolone given to treat an inflammatory condition, then they would also be immunocompromised and therefore not suitable for live vaccines.

 Other health risks